 Maintaining the labor budget and schedules for CNN’s freelancers presented another challenge for the bureaus.
 While the freelancers were managed on site, CNN’s business department in Atlanta needed to verify the labor budget for each bureau and authorize any overtime.
 As a result, in addition to their regular duties, managers had to report to the business department to coordinate payments to freelancers, as well as confirm if their monthly labor budget may have changed.

-To overcome these issues, Ryan Cooper, program director for the Los Angeles bureau, sought to unify the scheduling process for all and began researching online scheduling solutions that would enable CNN’s International Programming Department to create and manage a centralized schedule.
+To overcome these issues, Ryan Cooper, Director of Programming for the Los Angeles bureau, sought to unify the scheduling process for all and began researching online scheduling solutions that would enable CNN’s International Programming Department to create and manage a centralized schedule.

 “As journalists our schedules vary greatly – we have to work holidays, weekends, and overnight hours.
 Working this type of schedule is stressful in itself, so we wanted to provide our employees with something that would make this part of their lives less hectic,” said Ryan Cooper.